Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

   - Enable creation of one single mask pool, that fits all terminal configurations
   - Provide attributes for project specification of runtime adaptations
   - Allow for flexible addition of further attributes.
 This is useful where automatic layout control must be optimized for some terminal properties (e.g. the number of softkeys)
-        All these actions are demonstrated in the tutorial example 3_0_VirtualTerminalIso.cpp on the <a href="$relpath$examples.html">tutorial examples page</a>.
+        All these actions are demonstrated in the tutorial example 3_0_VirtualTerminalIso.cpp on the <a  class="el" href="examples.html">tutorial examples page</a>.
 - <strong>XML notation for mask definition</strong>:
   - XML mask files are converted to ROM-enabled variable arrays for inclusion in a project object module.